 Strengths: You’re already used to having very little power on tap, so the transition to bikes like the XT250 and CRF230L will be natural.

 Crotch Rockets: What’s in a name?

 That brings us to the speed demons.
+The big ballers.
 The guys who refuse to start on anything less than a 600 because small bikes are for girls.
-The guys who promptly lay their bike over while they’re leaving the dealership.
+The guys who lay their bike over while they’re leaving the dealership.

-See, it’s not impossible to learn on a “big bike.”
+It’s not impossible to learn to ride on a “big bike.”
 It just takes the right kind of person, someone who’s respectful of the machine and patiently learns the limits before trying to push them.
 The kind of rider who took the MSF course, who’s maybe been to a track day or two, and who knows a thing or two about body positioning and advanced throttle and braking techniques.

 If you ride a Japanese inline four, the torque of a dirt bike will surprise you.
 So will the suspension travel, the traction, the low redline, and the go-anywhere spirit.
 You’re probably the furthest from a dirt biker of anyone on this list, and that only makes you want it more 😉

-Of course, you’re most prepared for riding a street legal dirt bike if you’ve already ridden dirt.
-You know that thanks to their instant torque and high power-to-weight ratios, dirt bikes are livelier than most other motorcycles.
-You also know how to slide the tail out around corners and control a bike in rough terrain.
+You’ve already ridden dirt, so you know that thanks to their instant torque and high power-to-weight ratios, dirt bikes are livelier than most other motorcycles.
+You also know how to slide the tail out around corners and control the bike in rough terrain.